foundriesio/docs/source/user-guide/docker-vscode/docker-vscode.rst

    Docker Image running on the Device

-By right clicking in the image, is posible to attach a terminal to the running container:
+Right-click on the image to attach a terminal to the running container:

 .. figure:: /_static/userguide/docker-vscode/terminal.png
    :width: 900